-Use the set volume command to change settings for the cache flush modifier, cache without batteries enabled, mirror cache enabled, the read ahead multiplier, read cache enabled, and write cache enabled.
+Use the set volume command to change settings for the cache flush modifier, cache without batteries enabled, mirror cache enabled, read cache enabled, and write cache enabled.
 Use this command to set properties for all of the volumes or for a specific volume in a volume group.
 The command has this form:

 The cacheWithoutBatteryEnabled parameter turns on or turns off the ability of a host to perform write caching without backup batteries in a controller.
 To enable write caching without batteries, set this parameter to TRUE.
-To disable write caching without batteries, set this parameter to FALSE.
-If you set this parameter to TRUE, write caching continues, even when the controller batteries are completely discharged, not fully charged, or not present.
+To disable write caching without batteries, set this parameter to TRUE.
+To disable write caching continues, even when the controller batteries are completely discharged, not fully charged, or not present.
 If you do not have an uninterruptible power supply (UPS) and you enable this parameter, you can lose data if power to the storage array fails.
 This example shows how to set this parameter value:

-'''

-c:\...\smX\client>smcli 123.45.67.88 123.45.67.89

--c "set volume [\"Engineering\"]
+''' c:\...\smX\client>smcli 123.45.67.88 123.45.67.89 -c "set volume [\"Engineering\"] cacheWithoutBatteryEnabled=FALSE;" '''

-cacheWithoutBatteryEnabled=FALSE;"

-'''